Why I Teach English in Three Stages from Grade 5 to High School

 At This Stage, I Focus On:

-- Speaking Confidence: Through consistent practice, children gradually develop from self-introductions to naturally discussing familiar topics
+- Through steady practice, children move from self-introductions to chatting about familiar topics

-- Pronunciation and Listening: Strong pronunciation and listening skills make grammar much easier to understand in junior high
+- Strong pronunciation and listening make grammar much easier to grasp in junior high

-- Vocabulary Building: Children learn essential everyday words that will help them understand their junior high textbooks
+- Everyday vocabulary that helps them follow their junior high textbooks

 How I Support Your Child: